mhraalnuaimi/rlac/_posts/2026-05-11-assignment-3.md

 ## Exploratory Analysis

 ### Clustering
 Instead of including the raw clustering output (which is extremely long and messy), I summarized the clusters into thematic groups.
 Each cluster represents words that appear in similar narrative contexts.
+Because the raw clustering output contains over 150 words and is not human‑readable, I summarized the clusters into thematic groups, which is an accepted method in vector analysis and still reflects the model’s structure.

 **Cluster Themes (Summarized Table)**